retypeapp/retype/configuration/page.md

 ```

 !!!
-If you add a config to both locations, the page [metadata](../faq.md#what-is-page-metadata) take precedence.
+Specifying configs in the [page metadata](../faq.md#what-is-page-metadata) is mutually exclusive with reading separate `.yml` files.
+This means, if you add any config to the page metadata, Retype will not attempt to read separate `.yml` files for that page, if any exists.
 !!!

 See [folder configuration](folder.md) for details on how to configure a folder.